 Rights Analysis

 According to rights analysis, moral actions equally respect each human being.
-This is often summarized in the Golden Rule:
+This is often summarised in the Golden Rule:

 Do unto others as you would have them do unto you.
 Many cultures use the Golden Rule; however, it does not work in every case.

-If it were strictly followed, a manager (who himself would not want to be laid off) could not lay off workers even if it were required for the health of the company.
+If it were strictly followed, a manager (who himself would not want to be laid off) could not lay off workers, even if it were required for the company’s health.

 Because not all rights are equally important, a hierarchy has been established.
 They are listed below from most important to least important:

-• The right to maintain one’s level of purposeful fulfillment (e.g., the right not to be deceived,
+- The right to maintain one’s level of purposeful fulfilment (e.g., the right not to be deceived,

 nondiscrimination, and to acquire property)